Water quality spat: Paswan says Kejriwal making 'baseless allegations'

 According to the Union minister, Kejriwal is politicising the issue about water quality but not his party Lok Janshakti Party (LJP), which does not fight election here.
 "Kejriwal is committing more mistakes to hide one mistake.
 He is making baseless allegations against me," Paswan told reporters here.

-Stressing that the Delhi Chief Minister should accept his mistake and check water quality by taking samples from across Delhi, Paswan also said that as Consumer Affairs Minister, Paswan said it was his duty to protect the interest of people.
+Stressing that the Delhi Chief Minister should accept his mistake and check water quality by taking samples from across Delhi, Paswan also said that as Consumer Affairs Minister it was his duty to protect the interest of people.
 "I don't interfere with matters of anyone.
 If someone interferes in my matters, then I will not remain silent," Paswan, who was furious over the allegations, said.

 On allegations that water sample was also taken from the house of a LJP member in the national capital, Paswan wanted to know whether the clean water would be supplied to only Aam Aadmi Party (AAP) members.
 Further, the Union minister said the BIS collected 100 litres of water from each of the 11 locations to check the quality of water in the national capital.